XDETeam/typescript/docs/pages/index.md

 This language is used everywhere.
 You translate it into TypeScript, SQL, use to communicate with stakeholders and teammates.

+## Specification
+Specification is a set of "sentences" in the ubiquitous language and briefly consists of noun and verbs.

 ## Sample
 The most primitive and easy change we can do on the blank page is to start working with samples.
 For stakeholder is is easy to define them, because this is what he is dealing on a daily basis with.
 Our, developers' goal then is to find patterns inductively and develop schemas and algorithms.

-Sample is a vital part of ubiquitous language and is frequently underestimated.
+Sample is a vital part of ubiquitous language and are frequently underestimated.

 ```typescript
 const alice = {